 An important aspect of conditions for astronomy is a lack of wind.
 Over Antarctica very cold air falls from the stratosphere and then when at the surface falls downhill, it flows from the highest points.
 These highest points are the "Domes" as shown in the map below.
 These domes are also the coldest places in Antarctica, they were initially visited for the purpose of taking ice cores and then subsequently investigated and found to be ideal for astronomy.
 They have the lowest winds and what wind there is forms a boundary layer that is 200m thick at the South Pole, though only 20-30m thick at Dome A, above this layer the air is extremely calm and extremely clear.
 The absolute best point is possibly a place called "Ridge A" a ridge that leads up to the top of Dome A, which has yet to be even visited.

 Dome A - Kunlun station - China.
-Highest point of the Antarctic plateau, summer only, robotic observatory, Chinese/Australian collaboration for a larger telescope planned for 2020 or shortly afterwards.
+Highest point of the Antarctic plateau, summer only, robotic observatory, a larger telescope is planned for 2025.

 Dome B - Not yet visited

 Dome C - Concordia station - France/ Italy.
 Year round, no current observatory but there are plans to install telescopes.

 Dome F - Fuji station - Japan.
 Summer only, no current observatory, a possible site for future telescopes.

 South Pole Dome - Amundsen-Scott station - USA - Year round since 1956, 10m microwave telescope operational since 2007.

 Cargo is delivered to Dome C by an overland tractor traverse of 1,200km that takes 7-12 days